lindosystems/lindoapi.jl/README.md

 )
 ```

-`args`:  Supported `Bin` for binary and `Int` for integer variables.
+`args`:  Supports `Bin` for binary and `Int` for integer variables.
 This argument can be used on any of the above examples.

 * `@variable(model, z[1:n], Int)` Vector of `n` integer variables.